 I’ve always loved reading.
 My Goodreads shelf has an eclectic mix of historical fiction, fantasy, science fiction, classic literature, poetry, LDS fiction, biographies, self-help, and more.

 With summer coming up, I thought I’d share some of my favorite books.
 There’s a mix of longer novels, non-fiction, and even some graphic novels (comics) for when you have time to literally only read one frame.
-What books am I missing?
-I’d love to hear your favorites!

 The “classics” are just that for a reason – they have inspired, entertained, and taught millions of readers over the years through their engaging plots and masterfully developed characters.
 They can give us a glimpse into the culture, traditions, and concerns of the past.
 Here are my three recommendations for classic literature: